apptainer/singularity-userdocs/contributing.rst

     cd singularity/

-Now, we need to checkout are branch, more-content...
+Cloning the repo will bring me an exact copy of the Singularity repository at that moment, but we need to update to the master branch, you will need to follow the next steps:

 .. code-block:: none